 Case study: Edward asks to see all the fees

-acheive and offers to put together a financial plan for $1,500 and
+put together a financial plan for $3,500 with a

-Edward that there may be other fees for the
+explains that there will also be investment fees for the

-products that have been

-recommended.
-Edward agrees to pay for the financial plan.
+products they have recommended.
+Edward agrees to pay for the

-At the next meeting, Edward receives the plan which also
+At the next meeting, Edward receives the plan which, along with

 |Fees payable by Edward